End-to-End Sequential Sampling and Reconstruction for MRI: Method

-An intermediate output of the network-based sampler is a heatmap $\vec{P}_t\in {[0,1]}^{K}$, which defines the probablity that a sample will be selected at acquisition time $t$.
-In order to ensure that $\vec{P}_t$ is between zero and one, a softplus and normalization are applied.\footnote{To help enforce the sampling budget constraint in \refeq{policy}, $\vec{P}_{t}$ is also rescaled to obtain the desired average value following ~\cite{bahadir2019learning}.} Additionally, to avoid reacquiring previous measurements, the sampling probability of previously acquired lines is set to zero:
+To enable exploration of the sampling $\kappa$-space, an intermediate output of the network-based sampler is a heatmap $\vec{P}_t\in {[0,1]}^{K}$, which defines the probablity that a sample will be selected at acquisition time $t$.
+In order to ensure that $\vec{P}_t$ is between 0 and 1, a softplus and normalization are applied.\footnote{To help enforce the sampling budget constraint in \refeq{policy}, $\vec{P}_{t}$ is also rescaled to obtain the desired average value following ~\citet{bahadir2019learning}.} Additionally, to avoid reacquiring previous measurements, the sampling probability of previously acquired lines is set to zero:

-Inspired by the stochastic strategy in~\cite{bahadir2019learning}, we sample from the distribution $\vec{P}'_{t}$ to obtain the $\kappa$-space sampling mask $\vec{M}_{t}$ for acquisition step $t$:
+Inspired by the stochastic strategy in~\citet{bahadir2019learning}, we sample from the distribution $\vec{P}'_{t}$ to obtain the $\kappa$-space sampling mask $\vec{M}_{t}$ for acquisition step $t$:

 where $\vec{U}$ is a vector of $N$ independent realizations of the uniform distribution on the interval $[0,1]$.
 We use rejection sampling to guarantee the exact number of specified $\kappa$-space samples is obtained at each step $t$.